 What Accompany Can Do for You

 Accompany specializes in providing high-quality information about the people in your network.
-But before we talk about what to do with that information, let’s take a quick look at the five most common types of content you’ll see in Accompany, or what I like to call The Classics:
+But before we talk about what to do with that information, let’s take a quick look at the five most common types of content you’ll see in network Accompany, or what I like to call The Classics:

 Companies bought or sold: